embotech/Y2F/README.md

 ## Limitations

-- Matlab version R2017b is currently not supported by Y2F.
 - The Y2F interface only supports convex quadratically constrained programs (QCQPs).
 FORCES' NLP solver is currently not supported.
 - If you have rate constraints or cost, you need to manually define delta variables (e.g. U+ = U + dU, and then constrain dU).
 Otherwise, Y2F cannot figure out the multistage structure from your problem, and you might obtain a slow solver.